-Indexing Co vs Subgraphs (The Graph)
+Indexing Co vs The Graph / Subgraphs

 Architecture

 Subgraphs bundle indexing logic, database schema, and storage into one unit.
-They're contract-centric -- you define which contract events to index, write mappings in AssemblyScript, and query results through a GraphQL endpoint.
+They're contract-centric: you define which contract events to index, write mappings in AssemblyScript, and query results through a GraphQL endpoint.

 Indexing Co separates sourcing, transformation, and delivery into independent layers.
 Each layer can change without affecting the others.